jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/1_hist/task.md

 ## Theory

-In Matplotlib, distributions can be visualized with the [ `hist`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.hist.html#matplotlib.axes.Axes.hist) function.
+In Matplotlib, distributions can be visualized using the [ `hist`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.hist.html#matplotlib.axes.Axes.hist) function.

-It accepts two main arguments: `x` and `data`.
+The function accepts two main arguments: `x` and `data`.
 We described them in detail in the "[Line and Scatter Plots](course://1_2_line_and_scatter_plots_matplotlib/1_theory/1_scatter)" section.

 ## Task